 9. Use airline points and miles to fly

-Pro travellers utilise points and miles to get free flights, perks and even free upgrades on flights.
+Pro travelers utilize points and miles to get free flights, perks and even free upgrades on flights.

-She explains that you can earn points and miles in any number of ways, from opening up a new travel credit card, to shopping online through airline partner portals.
-"Using this strategy, I flew from Miami, Florida to Auckland, New Zealand for $38," she adds.
+Naveen explains that you can earn points and miles in any number of ways, from opening up a new travel credit card to shopping online through airline partner portals.
+"Using this strategy, I flew from Miami, Florida to Auckland, New Zealand for $38."

-Rob Burgess, Editor at frequent flyer website Head for Points (opens in new tab) suggests that travellers join the British Airways executive club and start collecting Avios to save money on flights.
+For UK travelers, Rob Burgess, Editor at frequent flyer website Head for Points (opens in new tab) suggests that travelers join the British Airways executive club and start collecting Avios to save money on flights.

 "Historically frequent flyer miles haven't been a great deal when flying in Economy, given low cash prices and the taxes you are still required to pay," he says.
-"This logic doesn't apply in 2022, with exceptionally good deals to be had using Avios on British Airways given cash prices.
-BA has also changed the scheme rules this year to guarantee at least 14 Avios seats per flight, making it easier to get what you want, especially if booking well ahead," he adds.
+"This logic doesn't apply anymore, with exceptionally good deals to be had using Avios on British Airways given cash prices," he adds.